juniorsundarCasual/TGT/vault/volume-2.chapter-154.md

 Jean pulled her brows upward inquisitively and frowned.

-"This slave took the liberty of adding an inert fragrant agent to the mixture, Young miss," Josie clarified immediately.
+"This slave took the liberty of adding an inert fragrant agent to the mixture, Young Miss," Josie clarified immediately.
 "A thousand apologies for that, however, the solution was extremely pungent.
 This slave assumed that the mixture would be aerosolised as a mist therefore she took the subsequent measures.
 But rest assured that the efficacy of the solution was not affected."

 "I can see that," Jean responded with a nod.
 Her mana sense observed her immediate vicinity and noticed that the aerosol was working as expected and killing the malicious germs.
 "Good job, Josie!"